Robert Johnson (tight end)

 Robert Johnson (born June 20, 1980) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Auburn Tigers.

 Early life and college

 Born in Montgomery, Alabama, Johnson graduated from Jefferson Davis High School of Montgomery in 1999 and attended the Hargrave Military Academy for one year after graduating high school.
 He then attended Auburn University and played on the Auburn Tigers football team from 2000 to 2002.
 After his junior year, Johnson declared for the 2003 NFL draft.

 Professional career

 Johnson signed as an undrafted free agent with the Chicago Bears in 2003.
-He left the Bears to join the Washington Redskins with whom he spent only one season before being released in August 2006.
-Johnson subsequently signed with the New Orleans Saints organization.
+He left the Bears to join the Washington Redskins with whom he spent one season before being released in August 2006.
+Johnson subsequently signed with the New Orleans Saints.